rn1hd/rn1hd/README.md

 - My job as a **Multimedia Artist** has started when I was working in various O2Jam organizations between year 2012 and 2015 with the following responsibilities:
   - Loading images for some of my notechart projects using **Adobe Photoshop**
-  - 3 difficulty notechart preview video presentation on my Facebook account as a sneak peek on what to expect in the next month's song update using **[Vegas Pro](https://www.vegascreativesoftware.com/us/vegas-pro/)**
+  - 3 difficulty notechart preview video presentations as a sneak peek on what to expect in the next month's song update using **[Vegas Pro](https://www.vegascreativesoftware.com/us/vegas-pro/)**
 - This field is where I am currently working on right now; enhancing my technical knowledge and skills through taking online courses until I see myself being able to meet the industry level standard as part of my learning journey: a road to become a professional **Full Stack Developer**.

 <br/>